 To read reviews from clients who have used Mag R&R, and learn more about this natural muscle relaxation formula, click the learn more button below.

-Nocturnal leg cramps are a nuisance.
+Leg cramps at night are a nuisance.
 But they can also be a seriously debilitating problem, interrupting sleep and reducing overall quality of life.

 And the longer you have them, the tougher it is to get rid of them.

 The most common non-disease causes are magnesium deficiency, exercise & movement habits, nerve malfunction, stress, and disrupted sleep patterns.

 Although magnesium supplementation can provide relief for most cases of muscle cramps, leg cramps at night require a more holistic approach.
 This includes reducing lifestyle stress, supplementing with key nutrients, getting enough exercise, and establishing healthy sleep habits.

 After reading this article, what steps will you take to prevent and resolve nocturnal leg cramps?

 Like this article?
 Please share it with your friends:

 I created SaltWrap to bring together the most practical ideas in therapeutic sports nutrition, corrective exercise, and functional fitness — with the goal of keeping you (and myself) strong, mobile, and built to last.